department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 * **Talent available &ndash;** The talent available for designing, developing, and deploying API infrastructure dictates what’s possible at all stages.

-* **Contractors &ndash;** Contracted work changes the dynamics of governance &mdash it requires strong processes and a different focus when it comes to execution.
+* **Contractors &ndash;** Contracted work changes the dynamics of governance &mdash; it requires strong processes and a different focus when it comes to execution.

 * **Mainstream awareness &ndash;** Continually aligning software architecture practices with mainstream practices helps to evolve the architecture incrementally.